Contact the GG Archives

 Valentine's Day Party

-It is the easiest possible task to find favors for this luncheon.
-Heart-shaped place cards may be made at home, or bought for a few cents at any stationer’s.
+It is the most straightforward possible task to find favors for this luncheon.
+Heart-shaped place cards may be made at home or bought for a few cents at any stationers.

-Rose cards may be used, if preferred, or, best of all, real valentines, with their loves and doves and endless professions of devotion.
+Rose cards may be used, if preferred, or real valentines, with their loves and doves and endless professions of devotion.
 One hostess used four-leaf clovers.
-Heart-shaped boxes, filled with candied rose leaves or tiny heart-shaped candies serve as souvenirs, and tiny glass and silver dishes are filled with the same sweets.
+Heart-shaped boxes filled with candied rose leaves or tiny heart-shaped candies serve as souvenirs, and small glass and silver dishes are filled with the same sweets.

-Present sentiment seems to be in favor of simple, dainty menus rather than the heavy ones in vogue a few years ago.
-It follows that the fewer courses must be especially delicious.
+Present sentiment favors simple, dainty menus rather than the heavy ones in vogue a few years ago.
+It follows that the fewer courses must be incredibly delicious.

-As it is not possible to invent new dishes for every occasion, it is fortunate that there are certain things that almost every one likes, and it is better to include some of these general favorites in every menu, and let the novelty consist largely in the favors and the serving.
+As it is not possible to invent new dishes for every occasion, it is fortunate that there are certain things that almost everyone likes.
+It is better to include some of these general favorites in every menu and let the novelty consist primarily of the favors and the serving.
 Here are two menus that may prove suggestive:—

 Menu One